snoopycrimecop/ansible-role-devspace/README.md

 All variables are optional, see `defaults/main.yml` for the full list

-- `configuration_dir_path`: path to SSH and Git configuration files usually `~`.
+- `configuration_dir_path`: path to SSH and Git configuration files.
 See https://github.com/openmicroscopy/devspace/blob/master/README.md for more details.
-- `github_user`: The login name of the GitHub account associated to the SSH and Git configuration files

 - `devspace_git_repo`:  devspace git source
 - `devspace_git_repo_version`: github branch or tag